 (pp. 34 line #19-21)

-For example, Scheduling IE with Scheduling List Type 5 may be transmitted with the same cycle as the HBS IE, as described in 10.31.3.5, for block scheduling in hyper block mode.
+For example, Scheduling IE with Scheduling List Type 5 can be transmitted with the same ranging round as the HBS IE, as described in 10.31.3.5, for block scheduling in hyper block mode.
 The Block Scheduling Bitmap of the Scheduling IE represents one or multiple ranging blocks assigned to a device for transmission using a single Scheduling List element in a hyper block.

 Comment index #198 in 15-24-0010-14-04ab-tg4ab-consolidated-comments-draft-c.xlsx